 It’s always a good idea to use a VPN for streaming, and Kodi is no different.
-Content providers often geo-block content in order to turn a profit.
+Not all content is accessible from every country.
 However, you can use Kodi with Nordvpn to access geo-blocked content that some plugins may not be willing to show you.

 Other plugins in the Kodi environment may even offer content that you want to hide using a VPN. this may include content that your ISP or government won’t authorize, or content that you’d like to have remain private.
 Kodi can also be used to stream pirated content, but NordVPN does not condone such usage.

 In countries where ISPs regularly practice traffic-shaping or throttling, a VPN can help you achieve better streaming speeds.
 If an ISP finds that you’re streaming video, they can decide to slow down your traffic – either to improve overall network performance or to squeeze more money out of their clients.
 Using a VPN makes it difficult for them to do so because they can’t tell who’s streaming.

 Whatever the reason, it’s a good idea to secure your Kodi-enabled device with NordVPN.
 For some tips on how to use Kodi with NordVPN, click here.